- About Us

 The larger building has showers and laundry facilities, confidential meeting and group rooms along with a large space for workshops.
 The Prop will is open to all - NOT just those who are currently living in our accommodation.
 We are particularly happy to assist you if you are on the 'edge of homelessness' and where some support with landlords or benefits, for example, could help you to keep your accommodation.

 There is no need to call in advance - simply turn up at the beginning of the chosen session.
-Have a look at our current programme of events.
+Have a look at our workshop timetable for this month.

 Facilities on offer: